Cross-lingual, Character-Level Neural Morphological Tagging: Character-Level Neural Transfer

-This model creates a language-specific embedding vector $\vv_i$, but the individual embeddings for a given character are shared among the languages jointly trained on.
+This model creates a language-specific representation $\vv_n$, but the individual representations for a given character are shared among the languages jointly trained on.
 The remainder of the architecture is held constant.

 \paragraph{Language-Specific Softmax.} Next, inspired by the architecture of \newcite{heigold2013multilingual}, we consider a language-specific softmax layer, i.e., we define a new output layer for every language: